Improved patient care with accurate, targeted therapy days faster

 The early detection and identification of clinically important organisms, including the most prevalent ESKAPE pathogens,1 enables clinicians to provide earlier targeted therapy for their patients.

 Limitations of blood culture

 Until now, the only way to provide species-specific diagnostic results was with a blood culture.
-Blood culture is severely limited by poor sensitivity, requiring multiple blood culture sets, and false negative test results, often resulting from interference from antimicrobial drugs in the bloodstream.2,3 False negative test results have led to an overreliance on empiric therapy and the protocol of running 3 to 4 blood cultures per patient, which further delays the time to test result.
+Blood culture is severely limited by poor sensitivity, requiring multiple blood culture sets, and false-negative test results, often resulting from interference from antimicrobial drugs in the bloodstream.2,3 False-negative test results have led to an overreliance on empiric therapy and the protocol of running 3 to 4 blood cultures per patient, which further delays the time to test results.

 Rapid diagnostics without the wait for blood culture